-Your award number is in the following format 15JCOPS-22-GG-00000-XXXX as shown in figure 1 on page 4.
+Your award number is in the following format 15JCOPS-23-GG-00000-XXXX as shown in figure 1.
 The COPS Office tracks award information based upon this number.
 Therefore, it is important to have your agency's award number or your organization's System for Award management (SAM) Unique Entity Identifier (UEI) number readily available when corresponding with the COPS Office.